Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 1. Edit the **.vsts-ci.yml** file in the root of your repo, and replace the contents of the file with the following:

    [!code-yaml[code](../../actions/_shared/yaml-build-definition-aspnet-core.md)]

+1. Are you creating a build that you want to deploy to Linux?
+If so, then change the `publish` command so that  `zipAfterPublish` is set to `false`

+   > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
+   This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the **nginx** web server.

 1. Commit your change to the master branch.